ldynia/archcolider/ADRs/2005 Support for in app and external surveys.md

 ## Decision

-Providing support for in app and external surveys, Allowing image upload.
+We'll provide support for in app and external surveys, allowing image upload.

 ## Consequences

+**Positive:** Invaluable inteligence for improving business.
 Reviews will encurage users to compose own menus, base on recomendations.

-**Positive:** Invaluable inteligence for improving business.

-**Negative:** Storing of images will increas costs of runing business
+**Negative:** Storing of images will increas costs of runing business.
+Content can be inappropiate.

-**Risk**: